Underpe/Cyclistic_capstone_project/README.md

 These differences could indicate a different purpose of each type of user when taking a ride.
 Casual users seem to be more active on weekend days, both by ride amounts and riding lengths.
 Whereas member users are more homogeneous on their usage behaviur along the week.

 If performing the same analysis on the monthly rides, similar trends are observed.
-The length of the rides of member users are more even during the whole year, while casual users ones have longer rides in time, mostly withing the first halft of the year **(Plots No.3 & No.4)**
+The length of the rides of member users are more even during the whole year, while casual users ones have longer rides in time, mostly withing the first halft of the year **(Plots No.3 and No.4)**

 **Plot No.3**